 - Are you planning to keep your old bath, shower, toilet or sink?
 It may not be possible to remove your old bathroom suite without damaging it, in which case you will need to purchase new fixtures, but you can get these items very cheap.

 - You will need to budget for the cost to make good and repurpose the downstairs space.
-You should assume that plasterwork will need a good tidy or completely replaced.
+You should assume that plasterwork will either need a good tidy or to be completely replaced.